nriley/LBHue/README.md

 # LBHue
 A LaunchBar action for controlling Philips hue lights.

-Please note that this is an alpha (with known bugs), but if you want to try it out, you are welcome.
+Please note that this is a beta version (with known bugs), but if you want to try it out, you are welcome.
 If you're interested in developing it, you'll need to build a [virtualenv](https://virtualenv.pypa.io/en/stable/) as follows:

 ```